 - Multiple time Beltsville Judo Champion

-- Referee For Multiple High-Profile Grappling Tournaments
+- Referee For Multiple Grappling Tournament Circuits (Grapplers Quest, US Grappling, et al)

-The head coach for the Fifty/50 Academy’s Women’s and Children’s Programs, Jen is a brown belt with an extensive competition resume and over a decade of professional coaching experience.Read more about Jen Flannery »
+The Head Coach for the Fifty/50 Academy’s Women’s and Children’s Programs, Jen is a brown belt with an extensive competition resume and over a decade of professional coaching experience.Read more about Jen Flannery »

 Before taking up her post at the Fifty/50 Academy, Jen had trained at a few other area Jiu-Jitsu gyms, but moved over to train under Ryan Hall full-time in 2008 and has seen her technical skills and competitive abilities expand exponentially as a result.

-When she’s not teaching, Jen continues to train hard everyday to improve her skills and prepare for local, regional, and international competitions.
+When she’s not teaching, Jen continues to train hard everyday to improve her skills and prepare for local, regional, and international-level competitions.
 In addition to her credentials as a grappler, Jen is a former head coach for the JV field hockey team Yorktown High School (Arlington, VA), holds a brown belt in Tae Kwon Do, and is a professional swim coach who has guided the early careers of multiple current world-level competitors.
 Jen has overcome a series of major surgeries to accomplish what she has in Jiu-Jitsu, demonstrating incredible mental strength and resiliency that she strives to transfer into anyone she coaches.

 Some Of Jen’s Competitive Highlights

-- 2013 IBJJF New York Open Champion (Brown Belt Feather)
+- 4x IBJJF New York Open Champion

 - 2011 IBJJF No-Gi Mundial Silver (Purple Belt Light Feather)